What is Optic Nerve Atrophy?

 MedAcess has developed the Stem Cell Therapy program to treat various conditions.
 During our stem cell treatment, each patient receives 200 – 300 million stem cells.
 The quantity of the stem cells not only covers daily losses but exceeds them a million times.
 Thus, the source of the stem cells which is practically lost for the last 15 – 20 years, is recovered and restored.
 After our stem cell infusion, various organs get rejuvenated, and they get renewed because the new and active stem cells completely replace the old and damaged ones.

-How much does Cost for Stem Cell Treatment Optic Nerve Atrophy in India?
+How much does Cost of Stem Cell Treatment Optic Nerve Atrophy in India?

 Optic Nerve Atrophy stem cell treatment cost is a very complicated process.
 As the price is not controlled in most of the parts of the globe for stem cell therapy, people from across the world prefer India as it has become the pioneer of medical tourism for affordable stem cell therapy.
 The therapy cost in India is significantly less of what it would cost in the western hemisphere, along with the waiting period and prohibitive logistics cost.

-Stem cell therapy for Optic Nerve Atrophy in India cost relies upon various factors like the type of stem cell treatment, type of stem cells, type of cells, the number of stem cells required, hospital stay, pre-treatment investigations, etc.
+The average cost of Stem Cell Therapy for Optic Nerve Atrophy in India is usually between 3.2 lakh ($4,000) to 5.6 lakh ($7,000).
+However, the prices may vary depending upon various medical factors like the type of stem cell treatment, type of cells, the number of stem cells required, type of stem cells, hospital stay, pre-treatment investigations, etc.

 Improvements after Stem Cell Treatment for Optic Nerve Atrophy at MedAcess, India: